nus-cs2103-AY1920S2/duke/docs/README.md

 Command: `find KEYWORD`

-For example, if the user enters `find class`,
+For example, if the user enters `find class`

 The expected outcome is:
 ```